Legitklee/kihoon_portfolio/about.markdown

 ---

-### 👨‍👩‍👧‍👦 Inspired by Legacy

-My grandfather, who rose from hardship after the Korean War to become a respected diplomat, and my mother, who spent her life working with the UNHCR across continents, instilled in me the value of **humanitarian impact over personal gain**.
-From them, I learned that engineering is not just about equations — it’s about solving problems that improve lives.

----

-### 🪖 My Turning Point

-During my 18-month military service, I volunteered for a forward post just 2 km from the North Korean border.
-Despite language barriers, harsh conditions, and 24/7 alertness, I grew as a leader and teammate.
-That experience sharpened my focus and gave me the resilience I carry into every challenge — personal or technical.

----

 ### 🛠 Why I Build

 Whether it’s a **resistive rehabilitation treadmill**, a **solar-powered UAV simulator**, or a **machine learning classifier** for health and sports analytics, I design systems with real-world users in mind.